 To fully understand the challenge in front of us we had to build a holistic understanding of the current Dyson owner experience.
-Working with data we undertook a qualitative study that would iteratively build a picture of what it is to own a Dyson machine.
+Alongside an extensive data audit we undertook a qualitative study that aimed to iteratively build a picture of what it is to own a Dyson machine.
 We engaged key stakeholders throughout the process, including customers, in store staff, field engineers, third party staff, business owners, and support staff behind the scenes.

 Understanding the experience

 We immersed ourselves in the experience, going through stores, visiting participants in their home, interviewed stakeholders, conducted observational studies and spent days shadowing engineers.
 In total we conducted over 1000 hours of primary research, that explored a range of complex needs and allowed us to uncover unique insight that would drive the creation of any future experiences.

 This breadth of research led us to eight key insights.

 Owners want Dyson purchases to be emotionally significant.